-Only if the conference call is with a new team, let everyone on the line introduce themselves, with their name as well as title or role.
+This only applies if the conference call is with a new team.
+In this situation, let everyone on the line introduce themselves, with their name as well as title or role.

 Do “go around the table” and let everyone have a say

 It can be tempting to answer emails and work on other projects while you’re on a conference call — especially if you’re simply an attendee.
-According to an article published by Inc. called “The Sad Truth About Conference Call Behavior (and How to Fix it),” 82% of participants are working on something unrelated while on a conference call.
+According to a recent study, 82% of participants are working on something unrelated while on a conference call.
 But if everyone is multitasking, then no one is 100% engaged and listening actively.
-Avoid the urge!

-Use the last 3-5 minutes of your call to recap the main points and important action items.
+Use the last 3-5 minutes of your call to recap the main points and essential action items.